 The Hasselblad XPan and XPan II were unique 35mm film cameras produced between 1998 and 2002 (XPan) and 2003 to 2006 (XPan II).
 Whilst they were capable of shooting regular 24mm x 36mm frames on 35mm film, the real party trick was being able to switch to a panoramic mode that shot 24mm x 65mm frames.
 Essentially using two frames on the 35mm film simultaneously.
+In this guide, we’re going to take a look at the XPan lenses that made this possible.

 To shoot these wide frames the camera needed dedicated panoramic lenses and three were produced for Hasselblad by Fujifilm.
 In fact, Fuji also sold the XPan camera themselves, branded as the TX1 and TX2.
 The lenses were also available with Fuji branding, in a lighter paint colour than the Hasselblad branded versions.